WHAT IS MY FIRST LESSON LIKE?

 DO YOU TEACH STYLE TOO?

 Being able to present a song in a way that reflects you is what makes the song your own and gives you the ultimate satisfaction.
-Once you have a strong understanding of a song from a technical perspective, style is the next step to making you shine!
+Once you have a strong understanding of a song from a technical perspective, understanding Genre and Style is the next step to making you shine!

 DO YOU OFFER GROUP LESSONS?